yradsmikham/spk-infra/spk-infra-under-the-hood.md

 # spk infra (under the hood)

-A breakdown of how `spk infra` will handle versioning, cloning, and template generation.
+A breakdown of how `spk infra` will handle versioning, cloning, template generation, and more.

 ## Sourcing Templates (Git Cloning)